jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

    words, the outcome of the simulation must not depend on any ordering of simultaneous events.

-2. Care must be taken to not create duplicate events.
+2. Duplicate events must not be created.
 For example, if a component of the system is servicing some kind of input queue, when an item is added to the queue a corresponding 'service' event must be created, but only when the queue is empty.
 As such, delegation of responsibility for event creation must be clear.

 To avoid violating point 1 above, each time step can be divided into phases to impose an ordering of events.